Zesh Rehman: Portsmouth

 Having finished his playing career, in June 2022 Rehman took a role with Portsmouth FC as U18 Coach.

 In January 2023, after the dismissal of Danny Cowley and Nicky Cowley as head coach and assistant head coach, Rehman became interim first team assistant manager.

 Rehman remained in the interim assistant head coach role after the appointment of John Mousinho as the new head coach.

 The pairs first game in charge resulted in a 2-0 home win against visitors Exeter City on Saturday 21 January 2023, their first EFL League One home win since 3 September 2022.
 Three days later on 24 January 2023, Portsmouth travelled to Fleetwood Town and defeated them 0-2, their first EFL League One away win since 22 October 2022.

 On 23 March 2023 Rehman was announced as the First Team Development Coach.
 During the season, Rehman became the first British Pakistani former player to be working as a coach within a first-team set-up across the English professional leagues.

+On 22 December 2025, Rehman departed the club to take up a new position in Saudi Arabia.